denten-books/plain-text/2-surface.md

 [@riskin_defecating_2003]; or to Joseph Charles Marie Jacquard, who improved upon and popularized Bouchon's looms on an industrial scale around the same time.

-The "bootstrap group the interesting (recursive) assignment of developing tools and techniques to make it more effective at carrying out its assignment.
-Its tangible product is a constantly improving augmentation system for use in developing and studying augmentation systems.
-This system can be transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."

 [^ln2-follow]: I reproduce the text verbatim and preserving the line breaks, since formatting is an important part of the reported experience.